 Compound Interest Calculator

-Compound interest is the engine behind long-term wealth building.
+Compound interest is the engine behind long-term wealth building in every developed market — from US 401(k)s and IRAs to UK ISAs, Canadian TFSAs and RRSPs, and Australian Superannuation funds.
 Unlike simple interest — which earns returns only on the original principal — compound interest earns interest on interest, creating exponential growth over time.
 Our compound interest calculator lets you model realistic scenarios: enter your starting principal, choose a compounding frequency (daily, monthly, quarterly, annually, or continuous), set an annual interest rate, specify monthly contributions, and pick a time horizon.
-The calculator instantly shows your final balance, total interest earned, total contributions, interest as a percentage of total growth, a detailed year-by-year breakdown table, and the Rule of 72 estimate for how long it takes your money to double.
-Whether you are planning a savings account, evaluating a CD, projecting investment returns, or comparing daily vs monthly compounding, this tool gives you the numbers you need to make informed financial decisions.
+The calculator instantly shows your final balance, total interest earned, total contributions, interest as a percentage of total growth, the effective annual rate, a detailed year-by-year breakdown table, and the Rule of 72 estimate for how long it takes your money to double.
+Whether you are planning a high-yield savings account, evaluating a CD or term deposit, projecting investment returns inside a tax-advantaged account, or comparing daily vs monthly compounding on a savings product, this tool gives you the numbers you need to make informed financial decisions.

 star 4.8